Dom-Software-Modeling-MusicProduction/Linked-List-Zoo/README.md

 # Purpose

-This project was intended to practice some more advanced material in the first semester computer programming concepts, such as pointer variables, pointer functions, dynamic memory management, linked lists, conditionals, and handling user input and output.
+This project was intended to practice some more advanced material in first semester computer programming concepts, and to practice the use of linked lists in a semi-engaging program.